brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 * __Application Load Balancer (HTTP/HTTPS)__ only supports HTTPS termination using an SSL cert on the Load Balancer itself.
 Only supports HTTP/HTTPS connections.
 * __Network Load Balancer (TCP, UDP, TLS)__ supports TLS/SSL termination on the Load Balancer AND EC2 instances.
 You will need to use TCP (load balancing at TCP transport-layer rather than HTTP application-layer).
 * __Classic Load Balancer (TCP, SSL/TLS, HTTP, HTTPS)__ supports TLS/SSL termination on the Load Balancer AND EC2 instances.

-VPC Flow Logs: enable you to capture info about IP traffic going to/from Elastic Network Interfaces (ENIs - represent a virtual networking card) in your VPC, stored in CloudWatch.
-* Logs are created at 3 different levels: (1) VPC - captures all ENI traffic (2) Subnet - capture ENI and EC2 traffic within a particular subnet (3) Network Interface
-* Cannot enable Flow Logs for VPCs that are peered with your VPC unless they're in the same AWS account.
-* Cannot change configuration of Flow Logs after creation.
-* Not all IP traffic is monitored: _EC2 metadata `169.254.169.254`_, _DHCP traffic_, _traffic to reserved AWS IPs_, _traffic generated by instances when they contact the AWS DNS server_.

 How to build a highly available Bastion instance:
 * __High availability__: at least 2x Bastion instances in 2 public subnets in 2 Availability Zones.